 After an accident, Louis Braille became blind.
 When he was a teenager, he invented a better and faster way for visually impaired people to see.
 Grab my book guide here.

 Zuri has a big day ahead!
 To prepare, she and her father work on her beautiful hair.
-This book is a great celebration to celebrate all hair types.
+This book is a great celebration for all hair types.
 Grab my book guide here.

 Unhei just moved to the United States from Korea, and not only is she the new kid in school, but it seems no one can pronounce her name!
 She is tempted to choose an American name for herself, until a new friend helps her appreciate what she was given.